416rehman/appoxy/dsi/README.md

 network so that it can communicate with the nginx container.
 The nginx container is responsible for routing requests to the droid containers.

+Note: PORT is a special environment variable used by Appoxy to determine which port to route requests to.
+If PORT is not set, there will be no way for the nginx container to route requests to the droid container.

 ### Logs

 There is a special type of log called a buildlog.
 The retrieval strategy for buildlogs is different from the retrieval strategy for droid logs.